Best & Worst Mazda RX-8 Years

 The Mazda RX-8 burst onto the scene in 2003, turning heads with its unique rotary engine and those cool rear-hinged ‘freestyle’ doors.
 It wasn’t just another attractive face in the sports car crowd – this was Mazda’s daring attempt to blend high-octane performance with a dash of practicality.

 At the heart of the RX-8?
-A small 1.3-liter Renesis rotary engine that packed a punch and set it apart from the pack.
+A compact 1.3-liter Renesis rotary engine that packed a punch and set it apart from the pack.

 GenerationYears